luojiahai/luojiahai.github.io/docs/index.md

 features:
   - icon: 🤔
     title: Who am I
-    details: I'm luojiahai, from Guangzhou, China, and currently based in Melbourne, Australia.
+    details: This is luojiahai.
 My personality is INTJ.
+I'm from Guangzhou, China.
+I'm currently based in Melbourne, Australia.
   - icon: 🔭
     title: What I do
     details: I studied computer science.
 I work in software development engineering.
 I'm currently working hard for a living.